wendyverdonk93/docs/content/api/tools/generate-payment-link.md

 As per GDPR requirements, MultiSafepay does not submit emails by default.
 If you enable this option, please ensure there is a documented consent from the recipient of the payment link.

 {{< alert-notice >}} Please note: Payment links will no longer send Second Chance emails by default.
 It is the responsibility of the merchant to include the Second Chance script in the JSON request.
-See the Second Chance JSON script on the right hand side. {{< /alert-notice >}}
+See the Second Chance JSON script on the right-hand side. {{< /alert-notice >}}

 __Optional__